Alaska Recording Laws: Consent Rules and Penalties

 Can Your Employer Record You?

-Alaska employers can generally record in common work areas where employees don’t have a privacy expectation: offices, conference rooms, sales floors, etc. However, employers cannot record in:
+Alaska employers can generally record in common work areas where employees have no reasonable expectation of privacy: open offices, conference rooms, sales floors, and similar spaces.
+However, employers cannot record in:

 - Bathrooms